Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Introduction

 The idea of a bouncing cosmology~\cite{2008Novello.BergliaffaPR} can circumvent the initial singularity and prevent trans-Planckian modes from reaching observable scales: An initial contraction phase generates primordial density perturbations (as schematically illustrated in \ref{fig:ModeCrossing}) with a scale-invariant power spectrum similar to inflation via a \textit{duality invariance} of perturbation spectra corresponding to certain expanding and contracting backgrounds~\cite{1999WandsPRD,2002Finelli.BrandenbergerPRD,2012Brandenberger}.
 Since both inflation \cite{2004SteinhardtMPLA,2013Ijjas.etalPLB} and bouncing \cite{2005Cattoen.VisserCQG,2015Battefeld.PeterPR,2017Nojiri.etalPR} models encounter unresolved conceptual (as well as fine-tuning) issues, this duality in fact {\em weakens} the power spectrum as a unique indicator of early-universe possibilities~\cite{2024Raveendran.ChakrabortyGRG,2024Chandran.ShankaranarayananIJMPD}.

 Given the inherent challenges in recreating the initial conditions of the Universe, cosmology has largely relied on observations.
-To enable addressing cosmological issues in reproducible experiments, the era of {\em analogue quantum cosmology} using ultracold gases was ushered in, first theoretically ~\cite{CarlosBarcelo_2001,2003Barcelo.etalIJMPD,2003Barcelo.etalPRA,PhysRevLett.91.240407,FedichevPRA2004,PhysRevA.70.063615}, and then culminating in pioneering experiments \cite{2013Hung.etalS,Eckel,Banik,2022Viermann.etalNature,Tajik}.
-For reviews of what has more generally, covering a broad range of physical systems, been dubbed {\em analogue gravity}, see \cite{Barcelo:2005fc,2023Braunstein.etalNRP,Schutzhold:2025qna}.
-Analogue gravity has led to major milestones, most notably the first observation of the quantum Hawking radiation effect in a Bose-Einstein condensate (BEC) \cite{Steinhauer:2015saa, MunozdeNova:2018fxv,Kolobov2021}.
+To enable addressing cosmological issues via reproducible experiments, the era of {\em analogue quantum cosmology} using ultracold gases was ushered in, first theoretically ~\cite{CarlosBarcelo_2001,2003Barcelo.etalIJMPD,2003Barcelo.etalPRA,PhysRevLett.91.240407,FedichevPRA2004,PhysRevA.70.063615}, and then culminating in pioneering experiments that {observed various cosmological phenomena} \cite{2013Hung.etalS,Eckel,Banik,2022Viermann.etalNature,Tajik}.
+For reviews of what has more generally, covering a broad range of physical systems, been dubbed {\em analogue gravity}, see \cite{Barcelo:2005fc,2023Braunstein.etalNRP,SCHUTZHOLD2025104198}. {This has led to major milestones, inter alia}, the first observation of the quantum Hawking radiation effect in a Bose-Einstein condensate (BEC) \cite{Steinhauer:2015saa, MunozdeNova:2018fxv,Kolobov2021}.
 These systems also allow, in principle, the observation of the more elusive quantum Unruh effect in its various guises \cite{Chin_Unruh,Gooding}.
-While contact interactions between the gas constituents have remained the primary focus, recent studies taking into account dipole-dipole interactions~ \cite{Chomaz} have significantly enriched BEC simulations, in particular for exploring the impact of trans-Planckian dispersion cf., e.g., Refs.~\cite{2017Chae.FischerPRL,TianPRD,PhysRevD.107.L121502}.
+While contact interactions between the gas constituents have remained the primary focus, recent studies taking into account dipole-dipole interactions~ \cite{Chomaz} have significantly enriched BEC simulations, particularly for exploring the impact of trans-Planckian dispersion \cite{2017Chae.FischerPRL,TianPRD,PhysRevD.107.L121502}.